zhangyiluo/zhangyiluo.github.io/README.md

 * Continue CSS, Color is useful. so [CSS Color](https://www.w3schools.com/css/css3_colors.asp) is point.

 * Learn a new framework，Modern Responsive CSS，I try to [do some practice here](index2.html)

+HTML and CSS .
+All finished ?
+But , they told me 3 languages all web developers must learn: JS

+# How to write JavaScript

+Why Study JavaScript?
+(JS).
+[According to W3CSchoole](https://www.w3schools.com/js/default.asp):

+> 1. HTML to define the content of web pages
+>
+> 2. CSS to specify the layout of web pages
+>
+> 3. JavaScript to program the behavior of web pages

+* Now , continute [Learn JavaScript](https://www.w3schools.com/js/default.asp) (Why they don't finish lession in HTML , but ASP ? )